keshavdv/unifi-cam-proxy/README.md

 UniFi Camera Proxy
 ==================

+## Note: This does not currently work with UniFi Protect (UDMP/UNVR) devices, only the older UniFi Video installations

 About
 -----

-This enables using non-Ubiquiti cameras within the UniFi NVR software.
+This enables using non-Ubiquiti cameras within the UniFi Video software.
 This is particularly useful to view existing RTSP-enabled cameras in the same UI and mobile app.